 - Guest Lecturer: Postgraduate Unit of Study, Gender and the Development of Peace course.
 School of Social and Political Science.
 Topic: Writing about Gender.
 University of Sydney.
 Semester II, October, 2009

-Book (in process)
+Book (in process for publication)

 Rodriguez Carreon, Vivianna.
 Dynamics of Human Agency: Women’s War Journey.

 Rodriguez Carreon, Vivianna., Lambourne, Wendy (forthcoming 2015).
 “A memory of sexual violence: gender-sensitive reparations and transformative justice in edited volume on Reparations for Gender-Based Violence by UNESCO: Forthcoming 2015

 Rodriguez Carreon, Vivianna.
 Genero y Conflicto armado: El empoderamiento de las mujeres mediante asociaciones.
 (Translated: Gender and Armed conflict: Women’s empowerment through associations). e-journal RIMARISUM, Memory.
 2 Ed.
 February 2010.

 Rodriguez Carreon, Vivianna.
 Passage of Conflict: What encouraged me to research conflict and peace building?
 PeaceWrites, Centre for Peace and Conflict Studies, University of Sydney – Issue 1, p13 2008